 2. Is it true that having a lot of heartburn during pregnancy means you’re having a boy?

 Heartburn in pregnancy is caused by indigestion and slowed passage of food into the intestines as the growing baby pushes the stomach higher.
-In addition, there is no evidence suggesting a link between the baby’s gender and heartburn (8).
+In addition, there is no evidence suggesting a link between the baby’s gender and heartburn.

-Although women undergo various physiological changes during pregnancy, no evidence links these changes to the difference between boy and girl pregnancy symptoms.
-Nevertheless, research has linked pregnancy symptoms to hormonal fluctuations and fetal growth (8).
+Although women undergo various physiological changes during pregnancy, there is no evidence linking these changes to the symptoms of a baby girl during pregnancy versus those of a baby boy.
+Nevertheless, research has linked pregnancy symptoms to hormonal fluctuations and fetal growth.

 Determining your baby’s gender may be exciting, but maintaining suspense until the delivery date could be way better.
 Carrying low, more mood swings, dark urine color, or having cold feet are thought to be tell-tale signs or symptoms of a pregnant belly with a boy.
 These are fun ways to guess the gender, but no reliable scientific signs indicate that you are having a boy or a girl.
 Medically acceptable methods such as ultrasound after a particular duration, fetal DNA blood tests, or genetic testing are the only ways to get accurate results.
 However, prenatal sex determination tests are illegal in some countries, and the doctor will not disclose the gender of your baby.